-During this state of unavailability, the vulnerability of the area of competence of that station is higher, so it is important to define the logic of implementation of the model and collect the output data appropriately.
-For each station a certain number of vehicles are assigned, each vehicle is an agent with its own characteristics and behaviors.
+For each station a certain number of vehicles is assigned.
+Each vehicle is an agent with its own characteristics and behaviors.
 To better understand how these types of agents behave in the model, the status of each vehicle has been summarized in the following list: